Rajah01/Alarm.bat/README.md

 Further Comments about Repeat (and Wake)
 -----------------------------
  &nbsp;Repeats are a reiterative form of Wake.
- &nbsp;Repeats have an optional /E{xpiration}, stated as the total duration of the repeat in minutes &nbsp;The Task Scheduler has many quirks.
+ &nbsp;Repeats have an optional /E{xpiration}, stated as the total duration of the repeat in minutes.
+ &nbsp;The Task Scheduler has many quirks.
 For example, a repeat interval greater than 9999 minutes must be &nbsp; &nbsp;evenly divisible by 60 (thus, &#34;Hourly&#34;).
 Alarm manages this inexplicable requirement &nbsp; &nbsp;by raising an uneven interval over 9999 to the next-higher hourly value.
  &nbsp;Relative to the Task Scheduler, Alarm is simple.
 If you request monthly notification, Alarm notifies &nbsp; &nbsp;EVERY month.
-If you want notification in January, April, July, and October (quarterly), or the &nbsp; &nbsp;1st and 15th of each month, or every Friday in the third week, then use TASKSCHD.MSC &nbsp;Bearing Alarm's &#42;relative&#42; simplicity in mind, for:
+If you want notification in January, April, July, and October (quarterly), or the &nbsp; &nbsp;1st and 15th of each month, or every Friday in the third week, then use TASKSCHD.MSC.
+ &nbsp;Bearing Alarm's &#42;relative&#42; simplicity in mind, for:
  &nbsp; &nbsp;<b>Daily</b> scheduling, use a Repeat interval of 1440 minutes (/R1440).
  &nbsp; &nbsp;<b>Weekly</b>, use a Repeat interval of 10080 (/R10080) and schedule the initial instance for the DAY of